curateteaching/digitalpedagogy/keywords/rhetoric.md

 * Emily Legg, Adam Strantz, & Alex Layne
 * Purdue Univeristy Department of English

 This site, much like the University of Kentucky database, collects and collates materials that support digital rhetoric practices in the teaching of composition (in this case, Purdue University's first year composition courses).
 The authors present a course rationale and structure, sample syllabi, and sample assignments.
-While not a comprehensive resource, it is coherent in terms of its approach, and the sample assignments (which include a 'Collaborative Spaces Review' that links physical presence and digital writing, a data visualization project, and a digital archive research assignment) are sketched out rather than fully formed -- these assignments can thus serve a heuristic function for instructors who want to design their own variants, informed by their own local contexts.
+While not a comprehensive resource, it is coherent in terms of its approach, and the sample assignments (which include a 'Collaborative Spaces Review' that links physical presence and digital writing, a data visualization project, and a digital archive research assignment) are sketched out rather than fully formed—these assignments can thus serve a heuristic function for instructors who want to design their own variants, informed by their own local contexts.

 ### Assignment: (C).omprehensive (O).nline (D).ocument (E).valuation
 ![Screenshot: CODE assignment Kairos webtext](images/rhetoric-code.png)